symfony/symfony-docs/frontend/encore/vuejs.rst

 ---------------------------

-Once Vue is installed and ``webpack.config.js`` has been updated, let's build our first component and display a simple ``Hello World from Vue !``, in order to ease the process, the usage of ``.vue`` files is recommended, let's start by adding a ``main.js`` file inside the assets folder:
+Once Vue is installed and ``webpack.config.js`` has been updated, let's build our first component and display a simple ``Hello World from Vue !``.

+In order to ease the process, the usage of ``.vue`` files is recommended, start by adding a ``main.js`` file inside the assets folder:

 .. code-block:: javascript